MadMando/ml-depth-pro_video/README.md

 # Depth Perception with ML-Depth Pro 🚀

 ## Overview
-This repository expands upon [Apple's ML-Depth Pro](https://github.com/apple/ml-depth-pro/tree/main) to showcase depth perception in images and real-time video feeds.
+This repository expands upon [Apple's ML-Depth Pro](https://github.com/apple/ml-depth-pro/tree/main) to showcase depth perception in images and real-time video feeds using a standard webcam.
 My goal was to explore the model's capabilities and extend its use to live video streams.
 ## Demo
+video in video_test folder
 ![Depth Pro Demo](video_test/video_test_depth.gif)

 ## Features
-- **Video demonstration:** Generate depth maps for pre-recorded videos.
 - **Live video integration:** Real-time depth perception with a live feed.

 ## Getting Started

 ### Prerequisites
 - CUDA
+- Miniconda
 - Python 3.9
 - PyTorch
 - OpenCV
-- Additional libraries (see `requirements.txt`)
+- Additional libraries

 ### Installation
 1. Clone this repository: